 Smart Spaces.
 Ok.
 So, again.
 Why do I have a tinfoil hat person up as my slide picture here?
 It’s because we’re finally interacting with satellites as people.
 So the tinfoil hat people were right.
 We are working with satellites more and more, okay.
 Now satellites used to be you know big devices cost millions and millions of dollars and be super expensive to get up into space.
 They’re now smaller than a toaster.
 They can be 3D printed.
 They can be shipped with a hot air balloon and you can basically have your own personal satellite for your business.

-There’s a number of companies one in South Australia called Fleet, that are building satellites for enterprises to enable them to interact with their own IoT devices.
+There’s a number of companies in South Australia called Fleet, that are building satellites for enterprises to enable them to interact with their own IoT devices.
 Now, what does that mean?
-Well, what that means is that you can now as a business have satellites used for your own safety, you could potentially plug them in to identify with IoT devices wearables, for example, to know who’s on location and potentially, how they’re interacting with their work site?
+Well, what that means is that you can now as a business have satellites used for your own safety, you could potentially plug them in to identify with IoT devices wearables, for example, to know who’s on location and potentially, how they’re interacting with their worksite?
 Simple.
 Examples are from a mining background, one of our biggest risks was people and heavy vehicle interaction on roads and walkways and the worst nemesis that I ever saw and some of the worst injuries I ever saw where a truck would either collide with a light vehicle or interact with a person.
-And so imagine being able to know where every single person is on your site, where every single vehicle, where every single truck and being able to alert those individuals to people’s presence.
+And so imagine being able to know where every single person is on your site, where every single vehicle, where every single track, and being able to alert those individuals to people’s presence.
 I think that’s going to be one of the most powerful uses of this technology.

 Of course, underpinning all of this is Digital Ethics and Privacy, okay.
 It’s terrifying.
-I tell you, it is a tech company CEO this is the thing that keeps me awake, is the data that we obviously collect and collate ensuring we keep it safe for all of you and for all of your customers.
+I tell you, it is a tech company CEO this is the thing that keeps me awake, is the data that we obviously collect, and collate ensuring we keep it safe for all of you and for all of your customers.
 It’s the most important thing for us but also one of the most important things for you I’m sure.

-Traditionally, you know if you think especially for your global organizations or you’re working with global teams, you know, understanding the geographical risks around dealing with employee data things like GDPR, for example, gone are the days we can have a filing cabinet full of injured persons details that are unlocked and open access.
+Traditionally, you know if you think especially for your global organizations or you’re working with global teams, you know, understanding the geographical risks around dealing with employee data things like GDPR, for example, gone are the days we can have a filing cabinet full of injured person details that are unlocked and open access.
 So, obviously thinking through no matter what technology solutions you choose thinking through the ramifications.
 From a digital ethics and privacy point of view is obviously imperative.
 And always thinking about you know the ethical nature of this data as well you know, what am I using this for?
 Am I using this to help me with my transformation program?
 And potentially to let some people go, or am I using this to really keep people safe?
 So, thinking through, how you’re using these data?
 How you’re keeping this data?
 And what you’re doing with it?

 Quantum Computing.
 I still remember as a kid watching beyond 2000 and they were talking about quantum computing was going to be the next thing, what I’m talking an imminent, okay.
 It’s kind of getting there, all right.
-What quantum computing is, it’s basically just incredible horsepower for crunching data effectively and in real time.
-If you imagine all of the knowledge and everybody’s heads here and all of your entire organizations around health and safety, being able to run scenarios or tests against that entire data and having millisecond level response.
+What quantum computing is, it’s basically just incredible horsepower for crunching data effectively and in real-time.
+If you imagine all of the knowledge and everybody’s heads here and all of your entire organizations around health and safety, being able to run scenarios or tests against that entire data and having millisecond-level response.
 That’s the type of power that we’re talking about it, IBM is doing incredible work here and you know we’ve been doing some work with IBM on that in terms of how we can crunch data more quickly and provide results but you know this is going to be something that is not going to be when I can be talking about beyond 2030.
 This is something in this decade that will be happening and it’s already happening this year.
 So, quantum computing is definitely something to check out.